deadlyvipers/dojo_rules/introduction.md

-Hey, I'm Curtis, new to the Dojo and fairly new to Git.
-My favorite Code School path is Git, as it's the only one I've done!
+Hey, I'm Curtis, new to the Dojo and fairly new to Git and my favorite Code School path is HTML & CSS, since my last commit saying it was Git was apparently not acceptable!